Index

 Market Location and Schedule

-The Boyne City Farmers Market is held Wednesdays and Saturdays during the summer at Veterans Park in downtown Boyne City.
+The Boyne City Farmers Market is held every Saturday & Wednesday during the summer at Veterans Park in downtown Boyne City.
+The dates and times are listed below.
 Please make note of the two dates the market will be relocated to Peninsula Park.

 Outdoor Market